mihrinurgrn/reading-is-good/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Also you can find json file for import Postman Collection and you can test endpoints.

 ### Prerequisites

 In order to run this project, you will need the following software installed on your machine: